-- 9) Drag the vertical hue slider down to yellow. - 10) Click OK to close the Colour Picker and click OK again to close the Duotone options.
+- 9) Drag the vertical hue slider down to yellow and drag the circle to a darker area as shown. - 10) Click OK to close the Colour Picker and click OK again to close the Duotone options (You may need to enter a colour name).
 Instant sepia tone for that old fashioned look!